 Maltese cuisine is a delectable fusion of Italian, British, French, Spanish, Turkish, and other influences.
 Traditional Maltese food is rustic and hearty, relying on the freshest ingredients available during each season and combining all the very best of Mediterranean cooking styles.

 Must-try dishes include rabbit stew, fish pie (lampuki), widow’s soup with goat cheese, pastizzi (a delicious ricotta snack pastry), and seasonal seafood.
-Swordfish, sea bass, white bream and fresh tuna are popular choices, and if you’ve ever wanted to try grilled octopus, Malta is the perfect place for it.
+Swordfish, sea bass, white bream, and fresh tuna are popular choices, and if you have ever wanted to try grilled octopus, Malta is the perfect place for sampling.

 In Malta, you’ll never travel far before running across a family-run bakery, and here is where affordability meets decadence in a big way.
 Some of the sweet treats you’ll want to sample include date cakes (imqaret), almond cake (torta tal-lewz), Maltese cannoli, Turkish halva, and honey rings.

-Malta isn’t terribly famous for its wines, but they’ve won plenty of international awards and certainly hold their own in the Mediterranean.
+Malta isn’t famous for its wines, but they’ve won plenty of international awards and certainly hold their own in the Mediterranean.
+The wineries are small and few export very far.
 Locally grown grape varieties include Ghirghentina and Gellewza.